 A total of 320 km, it runs from

 Kastelli-Kissamos in the west to Kato Zakros in the east.

-These wild areas abound with nature because of the unique ecology of the island of Crete.
-Click on the falcon or the warbler to visit our nature pages.
+These wild areas abound with nature and the unique ecology of the island of Crete.

 Gorge walks, hiking, caving and natural history tours are all popular in Kriti.
 One of the most unusual gorges in eastern Crete, known as the Valley of the Dead, is Zakros Gorge.

 The White Mountains of Crete Λευκά Όρη - explore with trekking guide Dromolatis.

 Samaria Gorge Φαράγγι Σαμαριάς entrance is breathtaking and the first 3 km of the trek take you down the steep sides of this mountain to the gorge floor below.
 The walk is a total of 16 km across rocky paths, not for the inexperienced or for the unfit.

 During peak season of July and August hundreds of walkers take this path through Samaria.
 If you would like to be somewhere else, with a little more room to breathe, try one of the other equally beautiful gorges in Crete, such as Agia Irini Gorge.

 Perhaps you would enjoy the relative peace and quiet of Agia Irini Gorge Φαράγγι Αγίας Ειρήνης (pictured above)?
 This is a 7 km walk that can be extended to 12 km, ending at the seaside village of Sougia.